 foraging for color, ink-making, natural dyes, wild pigments

 Wild Pigment Project’s book suggestions!
 Books about identifying, gathering and using pigments are at the top, followed by highly recommended books about pigment history and ideas about color.
-We’re in the process of providing reviews for each book.
-Let us know if you’d like to write a book review for your favorite pick.

 Make Ink by Jason Logan

 Jason Logan’s book, Make Ink situates wild color at the center of contemporary creative life.
 Logan swings the door to urban foraging wide open by including the scraps of industrial and architectural decay — crumbled sheet rock, tarnished copper wire, rusty nails — in his list of raw materials to be gathered for ink-making, along with plant parts one might find in the tangle of undergrowth nearby: acorn caps, pokeweed, and wild grapes, among others.
 His distinctly literary approach is an invitation to alchemists everywhere who have been itching for tangible outlets, for places to merge the poetic and the sensual.
 The book includes a conversation between Logan and Michael Ondaatje, poetic genius and author of The English Patient, further illuminating the act of making ink as a subtle encapsulation of history and locality.
 Also included is a gallery of Logan’s gorgeous ink “tests” and wild ink drawings by well-known writers, artists, and designers — what better proof of the salience of wild-crafted color?
 Logan’s recipes (Sap Green!
 Safflower Pink!
 Copper Oxide Blue! and many others) are thorough and keenly described, as are his steady reminders to approach color-making with fluidity and openness.
 This book is a total pleasure, a small universe to swim in and the beginning of many color adventures.